aciccarello/ciccarello.me/_posts/2015-07-24-getting-an-introduction-to-africa.md

 and the Dakar airport was better prepared to make the repairs.

 {% include image.html
-    file="/assets/img/senegal-leaving-airport.jpg"
+    file: "/assets/img/senegal-leaving-airport.jpg"
-    alt="Crowd of people in a parking lot with lots of luggage with a white bus" caption="Waiting outside the airport for a bus to the hotel" display="float"
+    alt: "Crowd of people in a parking lot with lots of luggage with a white bus"
+    caption: "Waiting outside the airport for a bus to the hotel"
+    display: "float"
 %}

 We followed the mass of other displaced travelers out of the airport to where